Tips for Composting

 - Make your brown layers two to three times thicker than your green layers.

-- To keep your green material fully covered so pests and critters don’t find their way to your compost pile, shape the brown layers like a saucer, so that their edges are higher than the green material you layer on top of it
+- Keep your green material fully covered.
+This prevents pests and critters from finding their way to your compost pile.
+To ensure this, shape the brown layers like a saucer, so that their edges are higher than the green material you layer on top.

-Tip: You can throw whole tea bags, napkins, and other biodegradable items in your compost pile.
-If it doesn’t completely degrade, you can just pull it out later.
+Tip: You can throw whole tea bags, napkins and other biodegradable items in your compost pile.
+If something doesn’t completely degrade, you can just pull it out later.

 Keep a Compost Pail Handy in the Kitchen

-Following these tips for composting can help you make the most of your leftover scraps while enriching your garden's soil.
-Composting helps reduce food scraps and yard waste in the landfill, and it results in a rich, nutrient-dense compost to help your garden grow strong.
-It isn’t difficult to do, especially armed with these tips for composting, and it’s a lot of fun watching your food scraps and yard debris turn into fertile compost for your flower or vegetable garden.
+Following these tips for composting can help you make the most of your leftover scraps, while enriching your garden's soil.
+Composting helps reduce food scraps and yard waste in the landfill.
+And it results in a rich, nutrient-dense compost to help your garden grow strong.
+It isn’t difficult to do, especially with these tips for composting.
+It’s also a lot of fun watching your food scraps and yard debris turn into fertile compost for flower or vegetable gardens.

-The Home Depot has everything you need for composting indoors or out, including ready-made compost bins or all of the tools and materials you need to build your own.
-Stop in to your nearest Home Depot, or shop online when you're ready to start composting.
+The Home Depot has everything you need for composting, whether indoors or outdoors.
+This includes ready-made compost bins or all of the tools and materials you need to build your own.
+Stop into your nearest Home Depot.
+Or shop online when you're ready to start composting.
 The Home Depot delivers online orders when and where you need them.
-Or, enjoy the best of both worlds—shop online, and pick up your order at your convenience from our In-Store Lockers.
+But why not enjoy the best of both worlds?
+Shop online and pick up your order at your convenience from our In-Store Lockers.